The Governing Body's Responsibilities

 Chair of Governors

-He was awarded an OBE for services to accounting and the community in the Queen’s Birthday Honours List for 2015.
+Andrew was invited to become a Companion of the Chartered Management Institute in 2017 and he was awarded an OBE for services to accounting and the community in the Queen’s Birthday Honours List for 2015.

 Having worked in the further education sector for more than twenty years, Sam was delighted to become Principal of Wakefield College in March 2011.
 She feels that Wakefield College is a very special college, committed to ‘transforming lives through learning’ and is passionate about the College’s values, where the learner is very much at the heart of everything it does.